ConvincibleMedia/ConvincibleMedia/source/_services/documents.md

 link: '91184'
 order: 8
 name: Documents
-title: We give ideas room to breathe.
-We bring information into focus
+title: We bring information into focus, and give ideas room to breathe
 slug: documents
 seo:
   title: Document Typesetting and Templates
   description: We give ideas room to breathe.
 We bring information into focus.
   image:
-description: We give ideas room to breathe.
-We bring information into focus.
+description: We bring information into focus, and give ideas room to breathe.
 image:
   url: https://www.datocms-assets.com/3013/1505946776-infographics.jpg
   alt: